jrpereirajr/iris-integratedml-monitor-example/articles/why-covid-19-also-dangerous-machine-learning-part-ii.md

 }
 ```

-After compiling the monitor class, you need to restart System Monitor in order to system realize that a new monitor was created and ready to use.
+After compiling the monitor class, you need to restart System Monitor in order to system realize that a new monitor was created and is ready to use.
 You could use both ^%SYSMONMGR routine or %SYS.Monitor class to do this.

 # A simple use case

 Ok, so far we have the necessary tools to collect, monitor and issue alerts on ML performance metrics.
 Now, it's time to define a custom alert rule and simulate a scenario which a deployed ML model starts to get your performance negatively affected.

 First, we must configure an email alert and its trigger rule.
 This could be done using ^%SYSMONMGR routine.
-However, in order to make thing easier, I create a setup method which get all e-mail configuration and alert rule.
+However, in order to make things easier, I created a setup method which set all e-mail configuration and alert rule.
 You need to replace values between &lt;&gt; with your e-mail server and account parameters.

 ```
 ClassMethod NotificationSetup()